himmAllRight/himmAllRight-source/content/notes/server-transition-plan.md

   pools and am now in the process of scrubbing them.

 - I also setup ansible and ran my ubuntu server playbooks :)

+--

+- So it's been a few days, and everything still seems to be up and working.
+I've easily setup and configured a few dev VMs through virt-manger on kadabra, and it works great.
+I would still like a better way to do it remotely, but I think setting up my VPN like I've planned will be the best way to do that, and cockpit will be enough for when I am truely remote.

+- I still need to set up the container stuff, and put in place some automation system, but the basics are all up and running.